mara-nel/mara-nel.github.io/index.md

   My name is Mara Nelson and I am a Software Engineer / Full Stack Web Developer / UI Designer (this field gives us lots of titles to choose from).
   </p>
   <p>
-  Currently I am contracting with Apple's Wallets and Payments division as an internal tooling engineer where I am a principal developer of its Incident Management ecosystem.
+  Currently I am contracting with Apple's Wallet and Payments division as an internal tooling engineer where I am a principal developer of its Incident Management ecosystem.
   In my current position, I regularly work in Javascript (React and Node), Java, and MySQL.
 I regularly collaborate with stakeholders to review designs and ideate new features.
   </p>
   <p>